 Store cold foods in a cooler filled with ice or freezer packs so that their temperature stays below 4ºC (40ºF).
 Fill up any empty spaces with more ice to make sure the cooler stays as cold as possible.
 This also prevents the food from sliding around the container and possibly spilling or leaking.

-Foods stored in oil
+Foods stored in oil and food safety

 Popular holiday gifts include vegetables and herbs packed in oil – like pesto, sundried tomatoes or garlic oil.
 While these foods are healthy and tasty alternatives to the usual chocolates and cookies, they can be a risk for foodborne illness (like botulism).
 Keep these tips in mind: